bagustris/bagustris.github.io/researchtheme.md

 5. Development of Calfem-Python
 6. Development of Vibration Toolbox
 7. Abnormal sound detection for predictive maitenance (the method is from you/your idea), dataset: DCASE
+8. Indoneisan emotional Speech synthesis Using Deep Learning -- no baseline
+9. COVID-19 diagnosis using speech and cough sound with deep learning

 Other topics/themes: